Thang141104/DevOps-Kahoot-Clone/README.md

 ## 📖 Usage

-### Creating a Quiz
+### Creating and Sharing a Quiz (Complete Flow)

+#### 1. Create Quiz
+1. Login to your account
-1. Navigate to Dashboard
+2. Navigate to Dashboard
-2. Click "New Quiz"
+3. Click "New Quiz" button
+4. Add quiz title and description
-3. Add questions with options
+5. Add questions with:
+   - Question text
+   - Multiple choice options
+   - Correct answer
+   - Time limit and points
+6. Click "Save Quiz"
+7. Quiz appears in your Dashboard

+#### 2. Start Game & Share PIN
+1. In Dashboard, find your saved quiz
+2. Click **"Start"** button on the quiz card
+3. System creates game session and generates unique PIN
+4. You're taken to Lobby Host page showing:
+   - **Game PIN** (6-digit code)
+   - QR code for easy joining
+   - List of players joining
+5. **Share the PIN** with players via:
+   - Screen share
+   - Chat message
+   - Projector display
+   - QR code scan

+#### 3. Players Join
+1. Players open the app
+2. Click "Join with PIN"
+3. Enter the 6-digit PIN
-4. Set time limits and points
+4. Choose nickname and avatar
-5. Save quiz
+5. Wait in lobby until host starts

+#### 4. Host Controls Game
+1. Wait for all players to join
+2. Review player list
+3. Click "Start Game" when ready
+4. Control question flow
+5. View live results

-### Hosting a Game
+### Hosting a Game (Quick Version)
 1. Select a quiz from Dashboard
-2. Click "Start Game"
+2. Click "Start" to get PIN
 3. Share PIN with players
 4. Wait for players to join
 5. Start game when ready